mi-erasmusmc/TreatmentPatterns/README.md

 ## Support
 We use the <a href="https://github.com/mi-erasmusmc/TreatmentPatterns/issues">GitHub issue tracker</a> for all bugs/issues/enhancements.

-### Development status
+## Development status
-TreatmentPatterns is under development.
+Under development, this is a beta-version of the TreatmentPatterns package.